VirtuBox/nginx-ee/README.md

 * Brotli Support
 * TLS v1.3 support (Final)
 * Cloudflare HPACK (for Mainline release only)
+* Cloudflare zlib
 * Setup a daily cronjob to automated nginx updates
+* Compilation with GCC-7/8
+* Security hardening and performance optimization enabled with proper GCC flags

 ---